-FormFactor, Inc., a Delaware corporation (the "COMPANY"), hereby grants an option (this "OPTION") to the Optionee named below ("OPTIONEE") as of the Date of Grant set forth below (the "DATE OF GRANT") pursuant to the Company's 2002 Equity Incentive Plan (the "PLAN") and this Stock Option Agreement (this "AGREEMENT"), which includes the Terms and Conditions (the "TERMS AND CONDITIONS") set forth on Exhibit A hereto.
-Capitalized terms not defined in this Agreement have the meanings ascribed to them in the Plan.
+("OPTIONEE") as of the Date of Grant set forth below (the "DATE OF GR eby grants an option (this "OPTION") to the Optionee named below ANT") pursuant to the Company's 2002 Equity Incentive Plan (the "PLAN") and erms and Conditions (the "TERMS AND CONDITIONS") set forth on Exhibit A ascribed to them in the Plan.

+OPTIONEE:

 SOCIAL SECURITY NUMBER:

 OPTIONEE'S ADDRESS:

 TOTAL OPTION SHARES:

 EXERCISE PRICE PER SHARE:

 DATE OF GRANT:

 EXPIRATION DATE: (unless earlier terminated under Section 3 hereof or pursuant to Section 18 of the Plan)

 FIRST VESTING DATE:

 VESTING SCHEDULE: % of the Shares will vest on the First Vesting Date; then % of the Shares will vest on each monthly anniversary of the First Vesting Date until 100% vested.

-TYPE OF STOCK OPTION: 0 INCENTIVE STOCK OPTION
+TYPE OF STOCK OPTION: o INCENTIVE STOCK OPTION

 (CHECK ONE): o NONQUALIFIED STOCK OPTION

 The Company has signed this Agreement effective as the Date of Grant and has caused it to be executed in duplicate by its duly authorized representative.

 FORMFACTOR, INC.

-By:
+By: -

+(Please print name) -

+(Please print title)

+(Fedse print title)

+FormFactor, Inc. Stock Option Agreement 2002 Equity Incentive Plan

+No. Conditions), a copy of the Plan, attached hereto as Exhibit C, and the form of inderstands these documents and accepts this Option subject to all the terms and element in duplicate as of the Date of Grant.

+OPTIONEE

+(Signature)

 (Please print name)

-(Please print title)

-Optionee acknowledges receipt of this Agreement (including the Terms and Conditions), a copy of the Plan, attached hereto as Exhibit C, and the form of Exercise Agreement, attached hereto as Exhibit B. Optionee has read and understands these documents and accepts this Option subject to all the terms and conditions of the Plan and this Agreement.
-Optionee has executed this Agreement in duplicate as of the Date of Grant.
+2

+FormFactor, Inc. Stock Option Agreement 2002 Equity Incentive Plan

 This Option is subject to the following Terms and Conditions and the terms and conditions of the Plan, which are incorporated herein by reference.
-This Agreement, the Plan and the Exercise Agreement constitute the entire agreement and understanding of the Company and the Optionee with respect to this Option and supersede all prior understandings and agreements with respect to such subject matter.
+This Agreement, the Plan and the Exercise Agreement constitute the entire agreement and understanding of the Company and the Optionee with respect to this

+Option and supersede all prior understandings and agreements with respect to such subject matter.
 If there is any discrepancy, conflict or omission between this Agreement and the provisions of the Plan as interpreted by the Committee, the provisions of the Plan shall apply.